lee-joanne/geo-quiz/README.md

 * ### Frameworks, Libraries & Programs Used

   1. [Google Fonts](https://fonts.google.com/)
       - Google Fonts was used to import the font Dosis.
-Information on Dosis for this README is also taken from Google Fonts.

   2. [Font Awesome](https://fontawesome.com/)
-      - Font Awesome was used throughout the website for their icons to make the page look more aesthetically pleasing.
+      - Font Awesome icons were used throughout the website to make the page look more aesthetically pleasing.

   3. [Balsamiq](https://www.balsamiq.com/)
       - Balsamiq was used to create low-fidelity wireframes of the website.